 10. Does the provider offer any other ‘perks’ or incentives to its employees, such as pension provision, free vouchers, or referral commissions if you recommend a colleague?

-If you’re looking to join an umbrella company, simply fill in this short form, and our recommended partners, Churchill Knight Umbrella, will get right back to you to answer any questions, and to give you a take-home pay illustration.
+If you’re looking to join an umbrella company scheme, simply fill in this form, and our recommended partners, Churchill Knight Umbrella, will get right back to you to answer any questions, and to give you a take-home pay illustration.

 Your data will be securely sent to Churchill Knight Umbrella, and will not be stored by us, or used for any other purpose